The final price for Croatia yacht rental mostly depends on these factors:

 Starting date of your sailing holidays

-1. It is obvious, that a brand new bareboat sailboat charter in Croatia is more expensive than a 10-year older model.
-However, older yachts if well maintained, can pleasantly surprise you with the performance and sailing abilities.
-If yacht is custom-made with special equipment installed on board (A/C, Generator, Carbon Sails, Water Maker,...) also rises the price.
+1. It is obvious, that a brand new sailing yacht in Croatia is more expensive than a 10-year older model.
+However, older yachts if well maintained, can really surprise you with the performance and sailing abilities.
+If yacht is custom-made with special equipment installed on board (Air Con, Generator, Carbon Sails, Water Maker,...) also affects the final price.

-The price for a new 4-cabin Bavaria 46 Cruiser in the peak season lies at average 3.500 euros per week.
-While you can get economy model of Bavaria 46 for around 2.500€.
+The cost for a standard 4-cabin Bavaria 46 Cruiser within high summer starts at 3.500 euros per week.
+10 years older model of Bavaria 46 around 2.500€.

 2. Yacht's size also plays an important role with the final price.
 The bigger the boat, the bigger the cost.
-Before you charter sailboat in Croatia, please consider how many people are going to be on board and hire a yacht with enough bedrooms and sufficient space to meet everybody's needs.
+Before you charter sailboat in Croatia first consider how many people are going to be on board and hire a yacht with enough bedrooms and sufficient space nobody will feel cramped.

 Skippered yacht charter in Croatia is definitively the best opportunity to discover the highlight of this magnificent coast at your own pace.
 If you don't own the corresponding boat license or have a lack of knowledge about the sailing area, the weather conditions or best restaurants in the area, sailing in Croatia with skipper, is your top choice.